singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 - Case 1: p is a child of q (or, q is a child of p)
 - Case 2: p is in the tree and q is not (or, q is in the tree and pis not)

-In either ofthese cases, c ommonAncestor will return p.
-In the firstcase, this is the correct return value, but in the second case, the return value should be null.
+In either of these cases, c ommonAncestor will return p.
+In the first case, this is the correct return value, but in the second case, the return value should be null.

 We somehow need to distinguish between these two cases, and this is what the code below does.
 This code solves the problem by returning two values: the node itself and a flag indicating whether this node is actually the common ancestor.